 Building solid foundations.

 1. Take care of the data.

 How do you want to make right decisions, and move the business forward if you cannot trust data that you base your sales decision upon?
-Your all work rely on the information you store in your CRM.
-That is why you have to be sure that there are correct, updated and reliable.
+Your all work rely on the information in your CRM.
+That is why you have to be sure that it is correct, updated and reliable.
 Plan regular data check and review.
 You do not want to duplicate the proposals you already sent.
 Or send a message about a discount for a client that is already paying the full price.